jpcaparas/playbooks/README.md

 - Fedora/RHEL
 - Debian/Ubuntu

-Some packages are OS specific and will only be installed if supported on the target platform.
+Some packages are OS-specific and will only be installed if supported on the target platform.